 Device-based configuration cannot be assigned to users and user-based configuration cannot be assigned to devices.
 It will be reported as Error or Not applicable.

-User configuration support in Microsoft Intune for Windows 11 multi-session VMs is in public preview.
+User configuration support in Microsoft Intune for Windows 11 multi-session VMs is generally available.
 With this you are able to:

 Configure user scope policies using Settings catalog and assign to groups of users.
 You can use the search bar to search all configurations with scope set to "user".